hmizuochi/DBUX/README.md

 ##### B) Give parameters.
 *C program*
-Edit the following parameters in "src/define.h", and compile the program:
+Edit the parameters in "src/define.h", and compile the program:

         $cd src
         $make clean